Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

 \subsection{Test-Time Adaptive OOD Detection Approaches}

-\textbf{Overview.} Test-time adaptive methods, which employ a classifier trained on the training set, strive to utilize test data, either the complete test set or a series of unlabeled mini-batches, to enhance OOD detection performance through model adaptation.
-Test-time adaptive approaches are based on the theoretical insight ~\citep{fang2022out} that detecting OOD samples using only ID samples without any additional knowledge is impossible.
+\textbf{Overview.} Recently, many works~\citep{yu2024stamp,yu2023benchmarking,sun2020test,yu2025test,liang2025comprehensive} have focused on test-time adaptive methods, where a model, trained on the training set, adapts during the testing phase.
+In the context of OOD detection, these methods aim to leverage unlabeled test data—whether the complete test set or mini-batches—to improve performance through model adaptation.
+Test-time adaptive approaches are based on the theoretical insight ~\citep{fang2022out} that detecting OOD samples using only ID samples without any additional knowledge can be challenging and potentially limited.
 These methods can be divided into two categories according to whether the model be modified during the testing time: \textit{Model-optimization-based} and \textit{Model-optimization-free}.
 Both of them undergo a post-training phase, during which the trained model can be adapted, regardless of whether it is updated.

 \textbf{Model-optimization-based.} Model optimization-based methods enhance the trained model by leveraging unlabeled data during the post-training phase.